Chipotle BBQ Sauce (Quick & Easy!)

 Use it to make chipotle BBQ sauce wings, dress up pulled chicken, or just as a finishing sauce to dress up any already-cooked chicken (like plain chicken breasts, chicken thighs or even leftover rotisserie chicken).

-My favorite way to use it is as a sauce to make slow cooker chicken and then use all that delicious tender chicken to make BBQ Chicken Bowls with creamy cabbage slaw and this easy potato salad – so easy but so delicious!
+My favorite way to use it is as a sauce to make slow cooker pulled chicken and then use all that delicious tender chicken to make BBQ Chicken Bowls with creamy cabbage slaw and this easy potato salad – so easy but so delicious!

 Want to use this naturally sweetened barbeque sauce as a marinade instead?
 I’ve added full instructions for how to use this with chicken breasts and chicken thighs for you in the recipe card below!